 Speak to one another in psalms, hymns, and spiritual songs, singing and making melody in your heart to the Lord.
 Give thanks always for all things to God the Father in the name of our Lord Jesus Christ, being submissive to one another in the fear of God.Ephesians 5:19–21 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 These are the things to center our minds on, renewing them.
 It’s a personal endeavor we must always be cognizant of pursuing.
 It’s a choice we make every moment of every day.
 It’s difficult to engage in any form of spiritual warfare if we’re not walking in the light we are.

 Interactions with our Spouses

-This is not a hierarchy thing, or a master-slave relationship.
+This is not a hierarchy thing or a master-slave relationship.
 But there is an established order of things.
 Husbands aren’t the master.
-Wives aren’t the slave.
+Wives aren’t slaves.